Birmingham Battery and Metal Company: Demolition

 In 2009 the site's owner (Sainsbury's) in spite of the building's grade II listed status decided to demolish the historic office building over the Easter Bank Holiday weekend (while council offices were closed).
 Safety concerns regarding the building's structure were stated to be the reason for this action.
 It has caused uproar in the local community however as once the building had been levelled there was little to be done.

 Gibbins family

-In 1850 the director was Thomas Gibbins (22 Apr 1796 - 15 Sep 1863).
-He married Emma Joel Cadbury (11 Jan 1811 − 26 Apr 1905) in 1837.
+In 1850 the director was Thomas Gibbins (22 April 1796 – 15 September 1863).
+He married Emma Joel Cadbury (11 January 1811 – 26 April 1905) in 1837.

-Thomas Gibbins was the son of Joseph Gibbins (18 May 1756 - 31 May 1811) and Martha Bevington (12 Oct 1758 - 2 Jul 1827).
+Thomas Gibbins was the son of Joseph Gibbins (the elder) (18 May 1756 – 31 May 1811) and Martha Bevington (12 October 1758 – 2 July 1827).

 The Gibbins family were philanthropists who donated Selly Oak Park and Selly Oak Library to the local people.
 Gibbins Road, Selly Oak was named to commemorate the gift of the Park to the Urban District Council by Thomas Gibbins.
 The lay-out was completed and the Park handed over in 1899.
 Subsequently, a further gift of land by the Firm enabled the Park to be extended to the Dudley Canal.